nodejs/next-10/VALUES_AND_PRIORITIZAION.md

 We value ensuring that developers are productive and enjoy developing with Node.js.
 Some key elements of this include:
   - Approachability (both technical and community)
   - Great Documentation
-  - Bundling API/components which reduce the friction of using them, even though they could be external
+  - Bundling friction-reducing APIs and components, even though they could be provided externally
   - Enabling/supporting external packages to ensure overall developer experience

 ### Stability